|

 2

-In spite of what is written in this melody's preface, the book of Mozi is rather unsympathetic towards music.7 Mozi's philosophy, called Mohism, has been summarized as "utility, uniformity and universal love".8 It apparently developed as a direct reaction against the teachings of Confucius.9 In the 4th century BCE, when Mencius outlined what he called the philosophy of Confucius, he suggested that Mohism was one of its most dangerous rivals.10 Others have suggested that the two philosophies actually have much in common, as can be seen from the Han Yu essay mentioned below.
+In spite of what is written in this melody's preface, the book of Mozi is rather unsympathetic towards music.9 Mozi's philosophy, called Mohism, has been summarized as "utility, uniformity and universal love",10 though the latter is arguably better translated as "impartial caring".
+It apparently developed as a direct reaction against the teachings of Confucius.11 In the 4th century BCE, when Mencius outlined what he called the philosophy of Confucius, he suggested that Mohism was one of its most dangerous rivals.12 Others have suggested that the two philosophies actually have much in common, as can be seen from the Han Yu essay mentioned below.

-Mozi Bei Ge is not one of the earliest surviving qin melodies, but it quickly became one of the most commonly published, appearing in at least 32 handbooks from 1609 to 1914.11 There is quite a bit of variety within the first several versions.
-There are at least three modern silk-string qin recordings;12 a comparative analysis shows some differences between these, but they all follow the version published in 1722; the 1722 tablature in turn has many differences from the 1609 version, mostly in elaboration, but it still follows general outline of 1609 most of the way through.
+The attribution of the present melody to Mozi himself has no historical basis.
+There is also no information to support the possibility that this earliest known version was based on an earlier melody.14 But although Mozi Bei Ge is not one of the earliest listed or surviving qin melodies, after 1600 it did quickly became one of the most commonly published, appearing in at least 38 handbooks from 1609 to 1914.15 There is quite a bit of variety within the first several versions.
+There are at least three modern silk-string qin recordings;16 a comparative analysis shows some differences between these, but they all follow the version published in 1722; the 1722 tablature in turn has many differences from the 1609 version, mostly in elaboration, but it still follows general outline of 1609 most of the way through.

 The specific connection of this story, and hence this melody, to Mozi is thus somewhat puzzling.
 People who attribute this chapter to Mozi himself are perhaps referring only to the beginning of the chapter.
 But if the sudden popularity of this melody at the end of the Ming dynasty suggests an increased interest in Mohist philosophy, this is not one of the principles for which Mohism is most famous.
 On the other hand, the popularity of this story is attested by its inclusion in Liexian Quanzhuan, the expanded 17th century version of Liexian Zhuan from which the illustration above was taken.

-The version of this melody published in 1620 has 12 sections, with lyrics throughout.
+The fourth version of this melody, published in 1625, has 12 sections, with lyrics throughout.
 The text of the first chapter of Mozi provides the lyrics for the first nine sections of the song.
 The lyrics of the final three sections are the words of an essay by Han Yu called On Reading Mozi.
-The essay tries to reconcile Mohist and Confucian philosophies.14
+The essay tries to reconcile Mohist and Confucian philosophies.19

-The author of the 1620 handbook writes that he himself paired the lyrics to Mozi Bei Ge because he couldn't find any lyrics already attached to it.
+The author of the 1625 handbook writes that he himself paired the lyrics to Mozi Bei Ge because he couldn't find any lyrics already attached to it.
 Because of this my current assumption is that his version of the melody was much modified to accommodate the lyrics.
-However, to my knowledge no one has yet studied this.15
+However, to my knowledge no one has yet studied this.20

 (tentative translation)